-- Sharpen skates as soon as they are purchased.
-Use a good skate-sharpening company.
-Some hockey skate sharpening facilities may not sharpen figure skates properly. - Re-sharpen skates after approximately 30 hours of skating (depending on usage and care). - More frequent sharpening may be required if the skater walks on concrete, rubber or carpeted surfaces without guards, if the blades are not wiped dry, or if there are severe nicks and rough surfaces on the edges of the blade. - The bottom pick on figure skates should not be removed.
-It is essential for proper balance.
+- Sharpen skates as soon as they are purchased. - Use a good skate-sharpening company. - Re-sharpen skates after approximately 30 hours of skating (depending on usage and care). - More frequent sharpening may be required if the skater walks on concrete, rubber or carpeted surfaces without guards, if the blades are not wiped dry, or if there are severe nicks and rough surfaces on the edges of the blade. - The bottom pick should not be removed the pick is part of the design of figure skates and is essential to proper balance.